By Alycia Halladay, PhD

 For example, researchers have known that a chemical called GABA in the brain is

 important in autism.
 They just discovered that the number of traffic directing neurons, called “interneurons,” that help connect different neurons are reduced.
 These interneurons use GABA to turn off neurons.
 This is the fine-tuning of brain activity that may affect sensory input.
 If neurons are not turned off, too many neurons are turned on.
 It could explain why some people with autism feel overwhelmed with information.
 Also, researchers are able to better understand the role of a brain area called the amygdala.
 This area is involved with brain circuits that control fear and anxiety, so it is important in autism spectrum disorder.
 Future interventions that target this area could help these behaviors and improve social interaction.
 Finally, people with autism may have too many brain connections: not just fewer neurons that turn off other neurons, but also more spots on each neuron where they connect.
 These findings fit in with the larger picture of brain areas not being properly connected, or the “functional underconnectivity hypothesis.”
-Replicating this in an animal model has given hope to advance the study of different compounds that can change this effect on neurons and improve behaviors.
+Replicating this in an animal model has given hope to advance the study of different compounds that can

 This just shows you: without knowing about the brains of people with autism, scientists will never understand the brains of people with autism.